-Your system provides you with five different types of schedules:
+Your system provides you with the following schedules menus:

-- Shift (S1, S2, S3, S4) allow you to set access and disarm schedules that occur at the same time each day until you change them.
-Users are assigned to shifts using the ALOW authority. - Output (OUT) schedules allow you to set the times when relay outputs or door strikes connected to your system turn ON and OFF automatically. - Door (DOOR) schedules allow you to set times when door strikes turn ON and OFF automatically. - Holiday (HOL) dates allow you to enter special dates that activate Holiday Schedules that supersede all other schedules. - Extend (EXT) schedules allow you to set a time for a one time extend of the currently running shift (S1 S4) schedule.
+- 1. Times allows you to create schedules 01-99 with days of the week, begin/end times, and holidays. - Areas allows you to assign areas to pre-programmed schedules set in the TIMES menu. - 3.
+Door allows you to choose doors to assign schedules set in the TIMES menu. - 4.
+Output allows you to choose an output to schedules set in the TIMES menu. - 5.
+Holiday dates allow you to enter special dates that activate Holiday Schedules that supersede all other schedules. - 6.
+Favorites allows you to activate a Z-Wave Favorite (1-20).

-Setting Shift (S1 S2 S3 S4) Schedules
+Setting Schedules

 - Access the User Menu and press COMMAND until SCHEDULES? displays.
 Press any Select key. - 2.
-The keypad displays S1 S2 S3 S4.
-Select the shift you want to program.
-This allows you to enter a schedule that remains in place until you change or delete it. - Your system may be programmed to allow four shift schedules per area, if so, AREA NO:- displays.
-Enter the area number that you want to assigning to this schedule.
-Press the COMMAND key to accept your Selection and continue setting schedules. - 4.
+The keypad displays TIMES AREAS DOOR.
+Press COMMAND to display OUTPUT HOLIDAYS.
+Press COMMAND to display FAVORITES.
+Select the function you want to program.

+TIMES

+The keypad displays ADD DEL CHG.

+Adding a Schedule

+Select ADD to enter a new schedule number.

+- Enter the Schedule number 01-99 that you want to add.
+Press the COMMAND key to accept your Selection.
+You are then given the option to enter a Schedule name.
+Press COMMAND to proceed. - 2.
 The keypad displays SUN MON TUE WED.
 Press the COMMAND key to display THU FRI SAT HOL.
 Select the day you want the schedule to begin.
-If you select HOL, go to Setting Holiday ABC Schedules for additional instructions.

-Note: After Selecting the day of the week or holiday for the schedule to begin, the keypad displays any currently programmed Opening and Closing times previously set for that day.
-This feature allows you to review programmed schedules at any time.
+If you select HOL, go to Setting Holiday ABC Schedules for additional instructions. - Note: After Selecting the day of the week or holiday for the schedule to begin, the keypad displays any currently programmed Begin and End times previously set for that day.
+This feature allows you to review programmed schedules at any time. - 3.
+If Begin and End times already exist, the keypad then displays DELETE KEEP.
+Select DELETE to enter new times. - 4.
+The keypad then displays BEGIN TIME? followed by the display MON : AM PM.

-A schedule entered in HOL (holiday) activates and overrides SUN MON TUE etc. schedules anytime a holiday date occurs.

-- If Opening and Closing times display, the keypad then displays DELETE KEEP.
-Select DELETE to enter new times. - The keypad then displays OPENING TIME? followed by the display MON - : AM PM.
 Enter the new opening time and select AM or PM.

 Enter all schedule times using a 12 hour clock.
 For example, to enter 6 AM you would enter a 0 + 6 + 0 + 0 and select AM.

 For 11 PM you would enter a 1 + 1 + 0 + 0 and select PM.

-The keypad then displays CLOSING TIME? followed by the display MON - : AM PM.
+The keypad then displays END TIME? followed by the display MON - : AM PM.
 Enter the new closing time and select AM or PM.
 Select whichever day displays, for example, MON, allows you to scroll through the days of the week and create a schedule window that spans multiple days.

-Note: You must enter an Opening and Closing time or the system will not recognize the schedule.
+Note: You must enter a Begin and End time or the system will not recognize the schedule.